hallamaria1997/02476_mlops/reports/README.md

 > **challenges?**
 >
 > Answer length: 200-400 words.
->
-> Example:
-> *The biggest challenges in the project was using ... tool to do ... .
-The reason for this was ...*
->
 > Answer:

 The struggles were varied and touched on nearly all aspects of the project.
 The initial struggle was loading and formatting the data in the correct tensor format to fit the criteria of the model and make the batches append to the input tensors, the standard arrangement was that it created a list of tensors.
 This took some time, but once the correct format was in place, the training went well.
 Creating the source code took longer than expected but with the help of profilers and Pytorch Lightning, we managed to increase the transparency of the src code.
 Incorporating Pytorch Lightning also took some time due to the model predicting in lists but not tensors during the validation step of the Trainer.
 This could be fixed by using argmax and softmax functions from torch but not NumPy and sklearn as used in some tutorials of the course.
 Other than that implementation of the source code went well.